 EDUCATION POLICY

-All staff will have information about Developmentally Appropriate Practices and we will review this information at least annually.
-We pull from a variety of strategies for our daily activities including; child-initiated activities, cooperative paired learning, teacher scaffolding and explicit instruction.
-The Growing Tree resources our curriculum from; Wisconsin Model Early Learning Standards, Tools of the Mind, Love and Logic, and Creative Curriculum, and Character Lab.
+All staff will have information about Developmentally Appropriate Practices, and we will review this information at least annually.
+We pull from a variety of strategies for our daily activities including child-initiated activities, cooperative paired learning, teacher scaffolding and explicit instruction.
+The Growing Tree resources our curriculum from; Wisconsin Model Early Learning Standards, Tools of the Mind, Love and Logic, Creative Curriculum, and Character Lab.
 Our activity contents are designed to meet all state standards in literacy and to cover all development domains.

 The Growing Tree recognizes that in order for children to be ready to learn when they enter school, they need to be socially and emotionally ready.
 The early years are when the fundamentals of character development can occur.
 We emphasize quality characteristic traits to prepare children for success in school and in their futures.
 Our focuses are on Curiosity, Perseverance, Optimism, Conscientiousness, and Self- Control.